I’d like to visit the farm before my child attends camp. What are my options?

 What if my child has special needs?

 Nature Nurtures Farm strives to accommodate all interested children.
 Please understand that our camps are very active, with multiple transitions and sensory changes throughout the day.
 All campers are expected to follow directions and safety rules.
-If you have specific concerns, please call or e-mail to discuss your child’s needs.
+If you have specific concerns, please call or e-mail to discuss your child’s specific needs.
 While we are a traditional camp (not specialized for specific special needs), we welcome all children and do our very best to accommodate every child.

 Do you offer scholarships?